-Occupational therapy and physical therapy are academicised under the NVS umbrella
+Occupational therapy are academicised under the NVS umbrella

 After many years of planning, the then Stockholm College of Health Sciences merged with KI in 1998.
 The move added seven new courses to KI’s offering for occupational therapists, audiologists, midwives, biomedical analysts, nurses, X-ray nurses, and dental hygienists.
 The primary aim of the nationalisation of nursing training was to improve the quality of, and access to, research.